HunorMarton/svg-tutorial/src/content/svg/house.md

 </div>

 Then we add a roof on top of it.
 This is the only thing that is new here.
 We use a `polyline`.
 The difference between a polyline and a polygon is that a polygon will always close itself, and the polyline will stay open.
-Note that we are using the `stroke-linecap` property again as we did with <a href="/svg/gingerbread-figure">the gingerbread figure example</a>.
+Note that we are using the `stroke-linecap` property again as we did with [the gingerbread figure example](/svg/gingerbread-figure).

 <div class="grid-200-2">